jumpinjackie/mapguide-maestro/UserDoc/source/scripting_and_automating_maestro.rst

  * Convenience methods to fetch/set resource XML content by their resource id
  * A UI-thread invoker for running UI interaction code from a background thread

-The `IServerConnection` interface represents the top-level interface of the Maestro API and is the gateway into most of the functionality that is offered by the Maestro API
+The `IServerConnection` interface represents the top-level interface of the Maestro API and is the gateway into most of the functionality that is offered by the Maestro API.

+Each root node (connection) in the **Site Explorer** represents an `IServerConnection` instance.
+The Host Application gives you the ability to retrieve such instances in order to be able to work with resources under that connection instance.

 For more information about the `IServerConnection` interface, consult the Maestro API documentation which is included with the `Maestro SDK <http://trac.osgeo.org/mapguide/wiki/maestro/Downloads>`_